 Student – medicine

-Thank you to our guests for attending this Pilbara Health Professionals Network event.
+Thank you to our guests for attending the Pilbara Health Professionals Network launch.
 We look forward to seeing you at future networking events across the Pilbara.

 Meet a local health professional

 I have a wide range of interests in clinic practice.
 I enjoy sharing a family’s journey through pregnancy, I enjoy doing chronic disease like Diabetes care etc, I enjoy the challenges of mental health and paediatrics.
 I also enjoy the challenges that working in our small ED at Newman Hospital throws at me.
 I did a lot of ED in my younger junior doctor days in NA and in Metro and Rural Victoria and so am more comfortable in the ED setting.

 Tell us, where are you from and how did you get to be in Newman in the Pilbara region?

 I am originally from Fiji and did my undergrad at Otago Medical School in NZ.
 I moved to Melbourne to pursue further training in ED.
 I found myself in Medical Admin and ended up with a Master’s Degree in Health Services Management.
 I had also kept my clinical skills up and four years later, the politics got to me and I left admin to do full time GP work.
 Locum work found me in the Pilbara as well as Geraldton ED and I decided to move permanently from Victoria to the Pilbara in 2016 as a solo GP at Paraburdoo for two years followed by two years at Tom Price Medical Centre then to Newman in July of 2020.

 The heat and the autonomy of practice and now the ever increasing circle of professional contacts that don’t mind red dirt on your shoes and clothes.